Jonathan Jackson (Massachusetts politician): Later career

 Jackson was elected Treasurer and Receiver-General of Massachusetts in 1802, and he served until 1806.
 He also served as president of the Boston Bank, and in 1807 was appointed treasurer of Harvard College.
 Among Jackson's other ventures was an entity, "Proprietors of Locks and Canals on the Merrimack River", formed to advocate the use of water power to promote business growth in New England.

 In retirement, Jackson resided in Boston.
 He died in Boston on March 5, 1810.
 Jackson was buried at Granary Burying Ground.
 At his death, Jackson's success at restoring his finances was proved by the value of his estate, approximately $26,000, worth about $465,000 in 2022.

 Family

 In January 1767, Jackson married Sarah Barnard, the daughter of a Salem minister.
 She died from tuberculosis in 1770.
 Jackson also became ill at around the same time, which required an extensive recuperation period.

 Jackson married Hannah Tracy, his first partner's daughter, in 1772.
 They were the parents of 10 children: Edward, Robert, Henry, Charles, Hannah, James, Sarah, Patrick, Harriet, and Mary.

 Their daughter Hannah married Francis Cabot Lowell, who went into business with their son, Patrick Tracy Jackson.
 Their son Charles Jackson served on the Massachusetts Supreme Court.
 Their son James Jackson became a physician and co-founded Massachusetts General Hospital.

-Jackson's descendants include great-grandson Oliver Wendell Holmes Jr., who served on the U.S. Supreme Court, and fifth great-grandson Patrick G. Jackson, a surgeon who is married to Ketanji Brown Jackson.
+Jackson's descendants include great-grandson Oliver Wendell Holmes Jr., who served on the U.S. Supreme Court, and fifth great-grandson Patrick G. Jackson, a surgeon who is married to Supreme Court Justice Ketanji Brown Jackson.